Consistent Validation for Predictive Methods in Spatial Settings: Abstract

 \section{Abstract}

-Spatial prediction tasks are key to weather forecasting, studying air pollution, and other scientific endeavors.
+Spatial prediction tasks are key to weather forecasting, studying air pollution impacts, and other scientific endeavors.
 Determining how much to trust predictions made by statistical or physical methods is essential for the credibility of scientific conclusions.
 Unfortunately, classical approaches for validation fail to handle mismatch between locations available for validation and (test) locations where we want to make predictions.
 This mismatch is often not an instance of covariate shift (as commonly formalized) because the validation and test locations are fixed (e.g., on a grid or at select points) rather than i.i.d.\ from two distributions.
 In the present work, we formalize a check on validation methods: that they become arbitrarily accurate as validation data becomes arbitrarily dense.
 We show that classical and covariate-shift methods can fail this check.
-We instead propose a method that builds from existing ideas in the covariate-shift literature, but adapts them to the validation data at hand.
+We propose a method that builds from existing ideas in the covariate-shift literature, but adapts them to the validation data at hand.
 We prove that our proposal passes our check.
 And we demonstrate its advantages empirically on simulated and real data.

-\section{Introduction}
+\section{INTRODUCTION}

 Researchers are often interested in making predictions in a spatial setting.
-For instance, scientists would like to predict sea surface temperature (SST) for weather forecasting and climate research \citep{minnett2010sst}, predict air pollution at population centers to better understand the effect of pollution on health outcomes such as kidney disease \citep{remigio2022combined}, or predict the prevalence of an invasive species for ecological management \citep{barbet2018can}.
-Characterizing the reliability of these predictions is key to understanding their suitability for certain downstream applications; e.g., \citet{minnett2010sst} describe acceptable SST error tolerances for weather forecasting.
-Estimating prediction accuracy can also be used to decide among a collection of predictive methods, as in \citet{shabani2016comparison}.
+For instance, scientists predict sea surface temperature (SST) for weather forecasting and climate research \citep{minnett2010sst}, predict air pollution at population centers to better understand the effect of pollution on health outcomes such as kidney disease \citep{remigio2022combined}, or predict the prevalence of an invasive species for ecological management \citep{barbet2018can}.
+Characterizing the reliability of these predictions is key to understanding their suitability for downstream applications; e.g., \citet{minnett2010sst} describes acceptable SST error tolerances for weather forecasting.
+Estimates of prediction accuracy can also be used to choose between several predictive methods, as in \citet{shabani2016comparison}.

-Importantly, in the spatial setting, predictive methods need not always arise from a statistical or machine learning approach built using training data.
-The predictive method is often a complex physical model provided by a third party \citep{remigio2022combined,minnett2010sst,gupta2018validation}.
-Or it could combine physics and data-driven models \citep{banzon2016longterm,werner2019data, ozkaynak2013air}.